stratum-mining/stratum-sniffer/README.md

 Make sure that when connecting some Sv2 application to `listen_addr`, you should use pubkey `9auqWEzQDVyd2oe1JVGFLMLHZtCo2FFqZwtKA5gd9xbuEu7PH72`.

+Note: you can only connect a client to `stratum-sniffer` 1x.
+Once it disconnects, you have to re-start `stratum-sniffer`.

 ## License

 This software is licensed under Apache 2.0 or MIT, at your option.